 This term has little to do with the human appendage; in this context foot means basis.
 For the purposes of comparative metrology even large units such as miles and leagues etc. should be reduced to their basic feet and the comparisons made at that level.

-The argument that the metre isn't easily divisible by three seems a strange one to use in order to disprove it's existence in the ancient world.
-In any case, a unit of 39.3700787402" or 39.375" does not necessarily pre-suppose a decimal or duodecimal system.
+The argument that the metre isn't easily divisible by three seems a strange one to use in order to disprove it's existence in the ancient world, as a unit of 39.3700787402" or 39.375" does not necessarily entail a decimal or duodecimal system.
 They are simply units.
 In fact a third of a 39.375" unit is a Saxon foot of 13.125" (values for the Saxon foot vary, and are often marked as 13.2 inches also).
 13.125 inches would be 18 digits of 0.729166667 inches , and 13.122 inches would be 18 digits of 0.729 inches.
 Three Saxon feet would make up something close to the current metre.
 18 digits are 20 shusi.

 Roman foot x 9 / 8 = 13.125"

 This is a third of a "metre" of 39.375"